TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.1-vsphere/_index.md

 ![](4.5.1-fig-4.png)

-Let’s zoom into one of the events.
-Let’s say we’re interested in VM configuration event and want to know what exactly was changed.
-So let’s zoom into that event and group it by the user who changed it.
+Let's zoom into one of the events.
+Let's say we're interested in VM configuration event and want to know what exactly was changed.
+So let's zoom into that event and group it by the user who changed it.
 We get the following chart, showing the user in the legend.

 ![](4.5.1-fig-5.png)

 You can group the data by VM name to see which VM were changed when.
-I’ve cropped the VM name in the legend.
+I've cropped the VM name in the legend.

 ![](4.5.1-fig-6.png)